mangadex-pub/php-mainline/README.md

 ## Snuffleupagus

-On the other hand, this image contains and enables an up-to-date version of [Snuffleupagus](https://github.com/jvoisin/snuffleupagus), which is essentially the successor of Suhosin, a great set of virtual patches to PHP for defense-in-depth.
+On the other hand, this image contains and enables an up-to-date version of [Snuffleupagus](https://github.com/jvoisin/snuffleupagus), which is essentially the successor of Suhosin, a set of runtime patches to PHP for defense-in-depth.